Catalonia: Spanish Civil War (1936–1939) and Franco's rule (1939–1975)

 The defeat of the military rebellion against the Republican government in Barcelona placed Catalonia firmly in the Republican side of the Spanish Civil War.
 During the war, there were two rival powers in Catalonia: the de jure power of the Generalitat and the de facto power of the armed popular militias.
-Violent confrontations between the workers' parties (CNT-FAI and POUM against the PSUC) culminated in the defeat of the first ones in 1937.
-The situation resolved itself progressively in favor of the Generalitat, but at the same time the Generalitat was partially losing its autonomous power within Republican Spain.
-In 1938 Franco's troops broke the Republican territory in two, isolating Catalonia from the rest of the Republic.
+Violent confrontations between the workers' parties (CNT-FAI and POUM against the PSUC) culminated in the defeat of the former in 1937.
+The situation resolved itself progressively in favor of the Generalitat, but at the same time the Generalitat lost most of its autonomous powers within Republican Spain.
+In 1938 Franco's troops broke the Republican territory in two, isolating Catalonia from the rest of the Republican territory.
 The defeat of the Republican army in the Battle of the Ebro led in 1938 and 1939 to the occupation of Catalonia by Franco's forces.

 The defeat of the Spanish Republic in the Spanish Civil War brought to power the dictatorship of Francisco Franco, whose first ten-year rule was particularly violent, autocratic, and repressive both in a political, cultural, social, and economical sense.
 In Catalonia, any kind of public activities associated with Catalan nationalism, republicanism, anarchism, socialism, liberalism, democracy or communism, including the publication of books on those subjects or simply discussion of them in open meetings, was banned.
-Franco's regime banned the use of Catalan in government-run institutions and during public events, and also the Catalan institutions of self-government were abolished.
-The pro-Republic of Spain president of Catalonia, Lluís Companys, was taken to Spain from his exile in the German-occupied France, and was tortured and executed in the Montjuïc Castle of Barcelona for the crime of 'military rebellion'.
+Franco's regime banned the use of Catalan in government-run institutions and during public events, and the Catalan institutions of self-government were abolished.
+The president of Catalonia, Lluís Companys, was taken to Spain from his exile in the German-occupied France and was tortured and executed in the Montjuïc Castle of Barcelona for the crime of 'military rebellion'.

 During later stages of Francoist Spain, certain folkloric and religious celebrations in Catalan resumed and were tolerated.
-Use of Catalan in the mass media had been forbidden, but was permitted from the early 1950s in the theatre.
+Use of Catalan in the mass media had been forbidden but was permitted from the early 1950s in the theatre.
 Despite the ban during the first years and the difficulties of the next period, publishing in Catalan continued throughout his rule.

 The years after the war were extremely hard.
 Catalonia, like many other parts of Spain, had been devastated by the war.
 Recovery from the war damage was slow and made more difficult by the international trade embargo and the autarkic politics of Franco's regime.
 By the late 1950s, the region had recovered its pre-war economic levels and in the 1960s was the second-fastest growing economy in the world in what became known as the Spanish miracle.
 During this period there was a spectacular growth of industry and tourism in Catalonia that drew large numbers of workers to the region from across Spain and made the area around Barcelona one of Europe's largest industrial metropolitan areas.